idekerlab/heat-diffusion/README.md

 | output_attribute_name | "diffusion_output" | Will be the prefix of the _rank and _heat attriubtes created by diffusion  |

 ### Request Body `<application/json>`
-The body of the request must be a CX container containing the nodes, edges, and nodeAttributes aspects.
-There must exist at least one nodeAttribute with a key name that matches the `input_attribute_name` parameter and holds a double, which will be intereprested as the heat of that node.
+The body of the request must be a CX network containing the nodes, edges, and nodeAttributes aspects.
+There must exist at least one nodeAttribute with a key name that matches the `input_attribute_name` parameter and holds a double, which will be interepreted as the heat of that node.
+(This condition can be fulfilled by having an attribute named `diffusion_input` if the `input_attribute_name` parameter is blank.)

 All nodes that do not have this nodeAttribute set will be treated as having zero heat.

 ### Response Body `<application/json>`
-THe reponse body will contain a CX container containing the nodes, edges, and nodeAttributes aspects.
-Each node will have two associated attributes, `output_attribute_name`\_rank and `output_attribute_name`\_heat where `output_attribute_name` can be set via the query string parameters.
+The response body will contain a CX network containing the nodes, edges, and nodeAttributes aspects.
+Each node will have two associated attributes, `output_attribute_name`\_rank and `output_attribute_name`\_heat where `output_attribute_name` can be set via the query string parameters (e.g., diffusion_output_rank and diffusion_output_heat).
 The \_heat attribute will contain the heat of the node after diffusion, the \_rank will have the rank of the node relative to the heats of all other nodes in the network, starting with 0 as the hottest node.

 Contributors
 ------------

 We welcome all contributions via Github pull requests.
 We also encourage the filing of bugs and features requests via the Github [issue tracker](https://github.com/idekerlab/heat-diffusion/issues/new).
-For general questions please [send us an email](eric.david.sage@gmail.com).
+For general questions please [send us an email](edsage@ucsd.edu).

 License
 -------